Collaborations abound as data collection continues

 SELECTING BASELINE PROJECTS

 A Request for Proposals (RFP) was released in April 2013.
-The RFP was developed through a collaboration among the baseline program management team, North Coast Community Liaisons, and North Coast community.
+The RFP was developed through a collaboration among the baseline program management team, North Coast Community Liaisons, North Coast tribes, and North Coast community.
+Through an independent peer review process administered by California Sea Grant, 11 proposals were awarded funding.
+(See 'Collecting Data' tab for more information on these projects.)

 PARTNERING WITH THE LOCAL COMMUNITY